alexpgates/felix/README.md

     - Users join by texting anything to the number, then following the directions.
 - Members can leave the group by sending: <code>-stop</code>.
 - Members can change their nicknames by sending: <code>-name</code> (new nickname).
-- Administrators get alerted when members join.
+- The group administrator get alerted when members join.
 - All messages are logged in the database.
 - Messages can contain up to 1600 characters.